magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 messages reference those sequence numbers.
 When a message is given to the L4 channel for delivery to the remote side, it is always queued, then transmitted if there is an L3 connection available.
-This message remains in the queue until an ACK is received to release it.
+This message remains in the queue until an ACK is received to retire it.
 If a new L3 connection is made, all queued messages will be re-sent (in seqnum order).

 L5 are subchannels.
 There is one pre-established subchannel 0 known as the